 You’re walking down the street, and you see a person with obvious signs of addiction and even more obvious signs of homelessness.
 In a brief moment, you decide: will you acknowledge or avoid the homeless addict?

 It’s a dilemma many of us face often or at some point in our lives.
 We see a homeless person and either fear for our safety or fill with disdain.
 But as a stranger, how should we approach those who are in the throes of addiction and homelessness?
 Who gets to help them when it seems as though the people who are supposed to be in their lives have given up?
 What could possibly pull them out of the dark, merciless cycle of addiction that has become their life?

-We spoke to a recovering addict who, just a few years earlier, have also found herself displaced in the midst of chasing “just one more dose” after another.
-She shares with us her thoughts on homelessness, addiction and hope.
+We spoke to a recovering addict who, just a few years earlier, has also found herself displaced in the midst of chasing “just one more dose” after another.
+She shares with us her thoughts on homelessness, addiction, and hope.
 She has chosen to remain anonymous for this in-person interview.